geocarvalho/sv-cnv-studies/README.md

+# CNV test
-# CNV testing algoritms for amplicon and exome sequencing data
+Testing algoritms for amplicon and exome sequencing data